Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

     <img src="/public/img/pieter0.jpg" alt="">
 </div>

 **...my name is Pieter Roozen.
 I am a graphic designer and I live in The Hague, the Netherlands.
-I am 65 years old, father of 4 and partner of Ruth.
+I am the father of 4 and partner of Ruth.
 I love ski touring and sailing and I bake sourdough bread on a daily basis.**

 <br/>